outcatcher/apubsub/README.md

 Also, `Client` provides `start_receiving` async generator for receiving messages on-demand.
 It will wait for new messages until interrupted by `stop_receiving` call

+*Note that service is started in stand-alone process, so start it as early as possible to minimize resource pickling*